utkarshakya/alpha-notes/README.md

 # alpha-notes
-A Simple And Useful Note Making Web Application For Alpha Generation.
+A Simple And Useful Note Making Web Application.

 Implemented Using PHP.